Eucalyptus steedmanii is a mallet-eucalypt, growing to a height of 10 metres, spreading to 7 metres wide (larger in favourable conditions).

 This species has the classic “mallet” character – small-fluted branching tree with spreading dense crown.
 The bark is smooth with a satin appearance, grey to red-brown to bright-copper in colour.

-The flower buds are arranged in groups (umbellasters) of 3s on pendulous flatten peduncles.
+The primary inflorescence of “eucalypts” (Angophora / Corymbia / Eucalyptus) is an umbellaster (an umbel-like cluster of flowers).
+In the flowers of Corymbia and Eucalyptus, the petals and sepals are fused into the distinctive calyptra / operculum (bud cap) which is shed when the flower opens (in some species, 2 bud caps (opercula) are shed).
+The flowers are conspicuously staminate – where many stamens are basically taking over the role of the petals, all surrounding one central carpel.
+In this species, the flower buds are arranged in umbellasters of 3s on pendulous flatten peduncles.
 The buds are square, longitudinally winged and feature 4 retained sepals on the split outer operculum (the operculum splits open rather than being shed).
 The inner operculum (made up of fused petals) is pyramidal.
 The flowers are white-staminate, occurring from January to March.

-The capsules have pedicels to 2 cm long and are square to conical and winged (about 2 x 2 cm), with a thick rim and level disc, with 4 exserted valves.
+The fruit of eucalypts are a woody capsule (commonly called ‘gum nuts’) which come in a wide variety of shapes with the top part having a sunken, flat or raised disc and with the valves inserted, disc-level, exserted to strongly exserted.
+In this species, the capsules have pedicels to 2 cm long and are square to conical and winged (about 2 x 2 cm), with a thick rim and level disc, with 4 exserted valves.
 Seeds are dark grey-brown.

 A hardy species which will grow in a wide range of soils, with varying pH conditions.
 It will also tolerate a range of climates.
 Drought resistant and tolerant of moderate frost conditions.
 Likes sunny open environments where it will grow to a handsome feature tree.